-Glaucoma drainage micro implants, the so-called MIGS techniques (minimally invasive glaucoma surgery) or microinvasive techniques are new surgical options or the control of eye hypertension and the treatment of glaucoma.
+Glaucoma drainage microimplants, the so-called MIGS techniques (minimally invasive glaucoma surgery) or microinvasive techniques are new surgical options for the control of eye hypertension and the treatment of glaucoma.

 One thing they all have in common is the slight manipulation of the eye tissue, with the highest level of safety and efficacy possible.
 As they are less invasive techniques, they also bear lower risks and fewer postoperative troubles for the patient.

 In the last decade, various surgical devices have been developed to control eye hypertension and glaucoma.
-To fit under the term MIGS, they have to comply with the following five qualities:
+To fit under the term MIGS, they have to meet the following five criteria:

 - Ab-interno approach [from the inside] to preserve the conjunctiva (although lately ab-externo approaches [from the outside] have been considered).